shopsys/shopsys/docs/model/front-end-product-filtering.md

 Along with filtering the choice will influence the data source for the product lists and product data of front-end API for increased performance.

-You can find more about this topic in [Introduction to Read Model](./introduction-to-read-model.md#read-model-options).

 !!! note

     If you need to extend the implementation of your choice, it is possible you will need to adjust abstract test `Tests\App\Functional\Model\Product\ProductOnCurrentDomainFacadeTest` accordingly.<br>